Fairfax Financial reports fourth-quarter loss on hedges

 Since taking over the company in 1985, Watsa has built a reputation as a shrewd investor with moves such as betting against the U.S. housing market and then reaping huge profits when the market collapsed five years ago.

-The company’s latest big bet has been on hard-hit smartphone market BlackBerry Ltd. Fairfax is the top shareholder in the company.
+The company’s latest big bet has been on hard-hit smartphone market BlackBerry Ltd (BB.TO).
+Fairfax is the top shareholder in the company.

 Reporting by Cameron French; Editing by Cynthia Osterman